aws-samples/ops-health-ai/README.md

 # Managing cloud operational events at scale by AI

-- This project is built fully serverless on AWS and deployable using AWS CDK as IaaC (Infrastructure as code).
-- A working illustration of how AI can share the heavy-lifting of managing operational events (AWS Health events, Security Hub findings, and more) in complex organizations.
-- The project can be used to build further to integrate with more types of events, AWS or non-AWS, using an event-driven architecture (EDA).
+- The solution uses AWS Health and AWS Security Hub findings as sources of operational events to demonstrate the workflow.
+It can be extended to incorporate additional types of operational events, whether from AWS or non-AWS sources, by following an event-driven architecture (EDA) approach.
+- The solution is designed to be fully serverless on AWS and can be deployed using AWS CDK (Cloud Development Kit) as an Infrastructure as Code (IaC).
+- Slack is used as the primary user interface but can be implemented in similar fashion by other messaging tools such as Mcrosoft TEAMS.
-- Cost of running/hosting the solution is subject to the actual consumption of queries and the size of vector store, Kendra document libraries (optional) please consult [AWS Bedrock pricing](https://aws.amazon.com/bedrock/pricing/), [AWS OpenSearch pricing](https://aws.amazon.com/opensearch-service/pricing/#Amazon_OpenSearch_Serverless) and [Amazon Kendra pricing](https://aws.amazon.com/kendra/pricing/) for pricing details.
+- Cost of running/hosting the solution depends on the actual consumption of queries and the size of vector store, Kendra document libraries, please consult [AWS Bedrock pricing](https://aws.amazon.com/bedrock/pricing/), [AWS OpenSearch pricing](https://aws.amazon.com/opensearch-service/pricing/#Amazon_OpenSearch_Serverless) and [Amazon Kendra pricing](https://aws.amazon.com/kendra/pricing/) for pricing details.

 ## Highlights of what is contained
+- Event processing layer - This microservice manages notifications, acknowledgments, and triage of actions.
+Its main logic is controlled by two key workflows implemented using AWS Step Functions.
-- AI Layer - A microservice that handles the interactions between multiple AWS Bedrock agents, knowledge bases, and user interface (Slack chat)
+- AI Layer - The microservice that handles the interactions between AWS Bedrock agents, knowledge bases, and user interface (Slack chat).
-- Event processing layer - A microservice that handles the notification, acknowledgement, and action triage of operational events.
-- Archive and reporting layer - A microservice that manages operational events archive, partitioning, and storage in an operational event lake that serves as the foundation of the knowledge bases used in the AI layer.
-- Slack is used as the primary interface but can be implemented using Microsoft TEAMS.
-- A chatbot using Slack as the UI to interact with the backend gen-AI features, similar functionalities can be implemented on MS TEAMS.
+- Archive and reporting layer - This microservice handles streaming, storing, and ETL (extracting, transforming, and loading) operational event data.
+It also prepares a data lake for business intelligence dashboards and reporting analysis.
+This repo does not include an actual dashboard implementation but lays the groundwork by preparing an operational event data lake for further development.

 ## Prerequisites
 - At least 1 AWS account with appropriate permissions.
-The project uses a typical setup of 2 accounts where as 1 is the org admin account and the other is the worker account hosting all the microservices.
+The project uses a typical setup of 2 accounts whereas 1 is the organization health administration account and the other is the worker account hosting backend microservices.
+The worker account can be the same as the administration account if single account setup is chosen.
+- Enable AWS Health Organization view and delegate an administrator account in your AWS management account if you want to manage AWS Health events across your entire AWS Organization.
+This is optional if you only need to handle events from a single account.
+- Enable AWS Security Hub in your AWS management account.
+Optionally, enable security Hub with Organizations integration  if you want to monitor security findings for the entire organization instead of just a single account.,
-- A Slack app and a channel set up with appropriate permissions and event subscriptions to send/receive messages to/from backend microservices.
+- Configure a Slack app and set up a channel with appropriate permissions and event subscriptions to send/receive messages to/from backend microservices.
 - AWS CDK installed in your development environment for stack deployment
 - AWS SAM (Serverless Application Model) and Docker installed in your development environment to build Lambda packages

 ## Screenshots of Usage
-### Automated event notification and autonomous event acknowledgement and action triage by a virtual supervisor/operator that follows MyCompany policies.
-The virtual operator is equipped with multiple AI agents, each of which is specialized in a domain to help, e.g. generate recommended actions, take actions to create an issue ticket in the company's ticketing system.
+### Automated event notification, autonomous event acknowledgement and action triage by a virtual supervisor/operator that follows MyCompany policies.
+The virtual operator is equipped with multiple AI capabilities, each of which is specialized in a knowledge domain to assist, such as generating recommended actions, taking actions to create issue tickets in ITSM tools.
 <img src="./screenshots/screenshot1.png"
   alt="Usage scrrenshot1 by seanxw">
 </p>

-### An example of 'noise' filtered out by the virtual event supervisor/operator according to MyCompany policies
+### The virtual event supervisor/operator filters out 'noise' based on MyCompany's policies.
 <img src="./screenshots/screenshot2.png"
   alt="Usage screenshot2 by seanxw">
 </p>

-### An example of AI figuring out the issue tickets associated with the AWS Health event in context and getting the latest progress status of the tickets
+### AI can identify the issue tickets related to an AWS Health event and provide the latest status updates on those tickets.
 <img src="./screenshots/screenshot3.png"
   alt="Usage screenshot3 by seanxw">
 </p>

-### An example of AI enabled insights from complex event histories
+### An illustration of how the assistant can provide valuable insights from complex thread of operational events.
 <img src="./screenshots/screenshot4.png"
   alt="Usage screenshot4 by seanxw">
 </p>